ericvicenti/leak/README.md

 * `-C --commit [message]` - Set the commit message

 ## -R --release [type]

+> Make a release of the current branch to master and npm

+Closes the current feature branch (if any), increments the version, tags with version, pushes to remote master, cleans up the feature branch, and publishes to npm.

+### Exact Behavior

 * notices the current $repo & $branch
 * runs `git pull origin $branch`